 Only Tottenham fans do that.
 To this day, Tottenham fans claim that there must have been bribery, that Norris must have paid off some club chairmen to vote Arsenal into Division One.

-It has been 97 years.
+It has been 99 years.
+Almost a full century.
 Not one shred of evidence has ever been publicly produced that Norris bribed anyone to make it happen.